Moro people: Spanish conquest

+Datu Piang, as a Moro-Chinese mestizo, led Chinese and Moros to defeat and kill Filipino revolutionaries under Ramon Vilo who tried to seize control of Cotabato when the Spanish left in January 1899.

+At "the time of the Spanish evacuation [Piang] had become the richest Moro in Mindanao and the most influential chief in the island" according to Najeeb Saleeby.
+Cotabato based Chinese merchants who had close links to Datu Piang bought 150,000 Mexican dollars' worth of gutta-percha, almaciga, coffee, beeswax and rice in 1901.

 American colonization

-After the Spanish–American War, Spain ceded to the United States administration of the Philippine archipelago, which included Sulu and Mindanao, by the 1898 Treaty of Paris.
-At the beginning of their administration, American officials began about suppressing any remaining violence in the Moro areas.
-The problem of "Juramentados" persisted in the early 20th century but was eventually successfully stopped by the Americans.
+After the Spanish–American War, Spain ceded to the United States administration of the Philippine archipelago, which included Sulu and Mindanao, under the 1898 Treaty of Paris.
+As their administration began, American officials began to suppress any remaining violence and resistance in the Moro areas.
+Attacks by juramentados persisted in the early 20th century but were eventually stopped by the Americans.